Can I bring my cell phone to camp?

 What are the housing arrangements?

 We house everyone in the guy’s and girl’s dorms (which are across campus from each other).
-Dorm rooms are assigned, mixing up the younger campers with the older campers.
-Each dorm will have 3 campers and 1 crew member will be assigned to oversee 2 dorm rooms.
+Dorm rooms are assigned, placing campers of similar ages together.
+1 crew member will be assigned to oversee 2 dorm rooms.

 Can I attend even if I don't live in Wisconsin?